stephenbakalian/Ender-3-S1-Klipper-Prusa/README.md

-# KlipperS1Config
+# Ender-3 S1 Klipper and Prusa

 This project is to track my config over time for my Ender S1 with a Sonic Pad.

-## Machine Setting
+## Klipper Machine Setting

-You can mind the machine settings in the [Klipper Machine Settings](Klipper Machine Settings/) folder
+You can mind the machine settings in the [Klipper Machine Settings](KlipperMachineSettings) folder

 ## Prusa Settings